Skip to content

 Method 1Using Internet Options

-This is the simplest way to toggle the feature for everyday users.
+This is a great way to toggle the feature for everyday users.

 1. Open the Control Panel.